-4.5 PlutoF citizen science module
+PlutoF citizen science module

-This module (see chapter 6.3) which operates as a workbench provides users with tools and services to create, manage and share their biodiversity observation projects.
+This module (see the chapter 'Best practice cases') which operates as a workbench provides users with tools and services to create, manage and share their biodiversity observation projects.
 However, its database is also used as the source for some content that is available on the EU BON portal.
 Furthermore, PlutoF is also linked with citizen science mobile telephone applications, such as the butterfly sighting app by GlueCAD and animal sound recording app by the University of Tartu).